 Senate Bill 2 requires all local governments to facilitate and encourage the production of housing suitable for homeless people, including emergency shelters, transitional, and permanent supportive housing.
-The following describes how such uses are currently permitted and, where not permitted, amendments to the Compton Municipal Code that will be made:

 Emergency Shelters.
-In September 2019, the City will amend the Municipal Code to allow emergency shelters as a by-right use in an overlay zone.
+On April 7, 2020, The City adopted a new Emergency Shelter Overlay Zone that allows emergency shelters with up to 100 beds to develop as "By-Right" land uses.
+The ordinance also establishes clear objective standards and an administrative review process.
 In total, the overlay zone includes 74 acres, of which 8.4 acres are vacant.
 In addition, most of the existing buildings in the overlay zone were built in the 1950s, there are opportunities for adaptive reuse of buildings to accommodate emergency shelters.
 Within the immediate area are major bus lines including the Metropolitan Transportation Authority routes 128 and 202.
 In addition, the area is adjacent to essential services such as the County of Los Angeles Department of Public Social Services, medical offices, and employment opportunities including warehouse, manufacturing, service and retail jobs.
 Applying an average bed count of 52 beds per acre results in a realistic shelter capacity of 600 beds, which exceeds the 2018 population experiencing homelessness of 398.